 Filmed and edited by by Jean and Phil Slosberg in 2010 the sequence of events captured provides a nice basis for telling the natural history of chestnut-mandibled toucans.
 Slosbergs were able to record the nest preparation, parental care and nest maintenance phases from their home in Costa Rica.
 They note that after a sucessful breeding season the pair tried to nest in the same tree again in 2011 but were not successful because meliponid stingless bees have taken over the cavity.
 They attempted to clean the nest but couldn’t keep up with the bees.
 You can watch a short clip of a Meliponid bee nest below filmed in a different location at La Selva Biological Field Station in 2004.
 The tube entrance made of bees wax is especially quite noticeable:

 This is where the story gets interesting.
 Toucans nest in tree cavities and few trees provide that opportunity.
 Therefore they are limited by the availability of nest sites.
 A great majority of the trees with suitable cavities are found in old-growth forests.
 Pairs breeding in old-growth forests are expected to be the ones higher up in pecking order and defend their territories aggressively.
 Pairs ranking lower in hierarchy are expected to be pushed towards lower quality habitats such as forest edges or younger second-growth forests.
-As Slosbergs reported nests in these lower quality habitats can be rather hard to maintain and even can be occupied by other species.
+As Slosbergs reported nests can be rather hard to maintain and even can be occupied by other species.

 Social pressures coming from residents of higher quality habitats lead to formation of a behaviorally different group of birds that ornithologists call floaters which are adapted to survive in lower quality habitats.
 Floaters have no territories therefore can travel much longer distances than resident birds who spend a major part of their energy for defense.
 To give an example, floaters of the great horned owl can have home ranges 5 times the average territory of a resident.
 Toucan floaters can forage as a flock and invade resident birds’ territories overwhelming by numbers.